NOAA taps David Legates, professor who questions the seriousness and severity of global warming, for top role

 “They know disaster scenarios sell,” Legates and Driessen wrote of climate scientists, many of whom are funded by NOAA grants.
 “Disaster forecasts keep them employed, swimming in research money — and empowered to tell legislators and regulators that humanity must take immediate, draconian action to eliminate all fossil fuel use — the economic, human and environmental consequences be damned."

-NOAA is one of the largest funders of climate research in the U.S. government, along with NASA, the Energy Department and the National Science Foundation, among others.
+NOAA is a major hub for federal climate research, along with NASA, the Energy Department and the National Science Foundation, among others.
 Its scientists contribute to reports by the U.N.
 Intergovernmental Panel on Climate Change ( IPCC).
 The IPCC has warned of severe consequences for humanity if greenhouse gases are not reduced significantly in the next one to two decades.

 Legates, however, was a lead author of a Heartland-funded, non-peer-reviewed rebuttal to the IPCC, called, “The IPCC Reconsidered," which Heartland published most recently in 2018.
 That report extolled the virtues of fossil fuels, stating: “The analysis conducted here for the first time finds nearly all the impacts of fossil fuel use on human well-being are net positive (benefits minus costs), near zero (no net benefit or cost), or are simply unknown.”